watty62/100-days-of-code/log.md

 ### Day 1: 2017-Jan-02

 **Today's Progress**: Started my first #100DaysOfCode project today.
-Its purpose is to create to make railway performance data available as open data and over time.
+Its purpose is to make railway performance data available as open data and over time.
 To do that, I need to scrape PDFs, extract data via [PDFTables](http://twitter.com/@pdftables) and put that into #SQLITE database, and finally visualise it.
 I might try to create an API too.
 I got the first part started.
 Found the target link on the page, followed it, grabbed the name of the PDF, stored that, and downloaded the PDF itself.

 **Thoughts:** Having been doing no coding for what feels like years (but is more like months) it feels good to be back working on a project.
 This builds on the [four Coursera python courses](https://www.coursera.org/specializations/python) I studied over xmas and New Year.